nikramakrishnan/freetype-site/docs/ft2-sizes_management.md

 <h4>note</h4>

-If &lsquo;face&rsquo; is the size's parent face object, this function changes the value of &lsquo;face-&gt;size&rsquo; to the input size handle.
+If &lsquo;face&rsquo; is the size's parent face object, this function changes the value of `face->size` to the input size handle.

 <hr>